Thandi Sibisi: Early life and education

 Sibisi was born on 4 November 1986 in Estcourt, South Africa to Siphiwo Sibisi and Sizeni MaMncube Sibisi.
 She is the last born of 9 children.
 Sibisi grew up in Weenen, a small town well known for its political and tribal conflicts.
 Sibisi and her family lived in a village named KwaMtebhelu, surrounded by faction fighting.
-As a 6-year-old Sibisi encountered the brutal murder of 12 men on her front yard.
 Sibisi and her family moved to Ladysmith when she was 7-years-old to escape the conflict in Weenen.

-Sibisi's parents were subsistent farmers of corn and cattle.
+Sibisi's parents were subsistence farmers of corn and cattle.
 Sibisi grew up herding cows and tending to the corn fields with her mother, father and siblings.
 Sibisi credits this time as her best years, and her mother, her best teacher, "she instilled in me a deep profound love for Africa.
 She told me stories about the history of a glorious continent and taught me to love it and serve it always".

 Sibisi studied Business Management at the University of Johannesburg and dropped out after one year to start her own business in marketing.
-Sibisi inspired by her rural South African roots started Invogue Concepts at the age of 18, with the aim to promote African arts and culture.
+Sibisi inspired by her rural South African roots started Invogue Concepts at the age of 18, with the aim to propagate African arts and culture.
 Her aim was to shine a spotlight on African arts and culture, remind Africans of their intrinsic identity by showcasing it to the world.
-In 2017, Sibisi enrolled at the University of South Africa to study towards a law degree.

 Career

-Early in her career Sibisi struggled to get her marketing company to take off.
+Sibisi founded her first business, a media house, at the age of 18.
+Early in her career Sibisi battled to get her media house to take off.
 She describes this time as a blessing in disguise, "it was character building.
 I learned to rely on myself, as I was always alone pe [sic] the impossible.
 I am grateful for this time because it taught me humility."
 At age 22, Sibisi's career began to take off, when she moved to Mahikeng, to consult with various government departments.